We offer a wide range of possible projects to choose from. If you have an idea not listed here, we'd love to hear about it!

 Exercise: Look through all the code involved in disk I/O, and try something easy to improve.
 It's quite likely though that you will find nothing obvious -- in this case, please contact us about a different exercise task.

-Although there are some attempts to move to a more modern microkernel alltogether, the current Hurd implementation is based on GNU Mach, which is only a slightly modified variant of the original CMU Mach.
+Although there are some attempts to move to a more modern microkernel altogether, the current Hurd implementation is based on GNU Mach, which is only a slightly modified variant of the original CMU Mach.

 Unfortunately, Mach was created about two decades ago, and is in turn based on even older BSD code.
-Parts of the BSD kernel -- file systems, UNIX mechanisms like processes and signals, etc. -- were ripped out (to be implemented in userspace servers instead); while other mechanisms were added to allow implementing stuff in userspace.
+Parts of the BSD kernel -- file systems, UNIX mechanisms like processes and signals, etc. -- were ripped out (to be implemented in userspace servers instead); while other mechanisms were added to allow implementing stuff in user space.
 (Pager interface, IPC, etc.)

 Also, Mach being a research project, many things were tried, adding lots of optional features not really needed.